Help Center

 4. When your results are displayed, click the button marked "Save as preferred search".

-5. The next time that you log in to your My Millennium Account, you can click the "Preferred Searches" button to see a list of your saved searches.
+5. The next time that you log in to your Library Account, you can click the "Preferred Searches" button to see a list of your saved searches.

 6. Click on the search link associated with any of the preferred search terms in the list to quickly execute your search.